Organising a family holiday can be tough, and choosing a destination that suits all the family’s needs is the hardest part.

 So where should you go to inject some fresh excitement into your family holiday?

-Read on to find out our top recommendations for the best off the beaten track family holiday destinations for 2019!
+Read on to find out our top recommendations for the best off the beaten track family holiday destinations!

 Namibia is a huge country with plenty of wide, open spaces, so why not include it on your family holiday list?